infinispan/dotnet-client/README.md

 After the script completes successfully you can find the .msi installer in the build_windows/ subdirectory.

+Optionally you can build a bundle to include the .NET and C++ runtimes which are project dependencies.

+Important: Make sure the runtimes to be bundled match the ones used for the actual build!

+To build the bundle define:

+    set HOTROD_VCREDIST_x86=<path to vcredist_x86.exe>
+    set HOTROD_VCREDIST_x64=<path to vcredist_x64.exe>
+    set HOTROD_DOTNET=<path to the .NET runtime standalone installer>

+and then pass -DHOTROD_BUILD_BUNDLE=true on the command line as argument to build.bat.
+After the build is complete you cand find the package in build_windows/ with a name ending in "-bundle.exe".

 Support for building the client using Mono (http://www.mono-project.com) will be coming soon.